Updating Horizontal Tidebound

 He blindly reached for the notebook and pen on his nightstand.
 He had to write down everything he remembered before wakefulness washed it away.
 He certainly didn’t want to forget that the ship’s AI was named “Hell” for all intents and purposes.
 It amused him no end.
 He wondered why his unconscious mind had decided on that.

 Was it because the AI would later be shown to be a villain?
-Maybe the true assimilation would come not from the Khul but from the Precursor technology that would mind meld with every human it could and turn them into pilots and not people.
+Maybe the true assimilation would come not from the Khul but from the Precursor technology that would meld with every human it could and turn them into pilots and not people.
 But he didn’t like that idea.
 It felt wrong to him.
 He was sure that in the story he was writing that the AI was trustworthy and his ally.
 He had learned to trust his gut instincts about what the story needed.

 As he scribbled down the details in the notebook, he thought he would have to maybe change the AI’s name so people didn’t get the wrong idea, not even as a red herring.
 But that, oddly, felt wrong too as if the name “Gehenna” was right and had to stay.